2024 Solar Incentives Guide for Echelon, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.

-The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The ITC applies to the total cost of solar system installation, including the panels themselves as well as equipment, labor and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum amount you can claim.

-Your local Echelon solar panel installation expert can provide you with more information about the ITC and how it might apply to your situation.
+Contacting your local Echelon solar panel installer is the best way to learn more about how the ITC could apply to your situation.

-More information about the new Inflation Reduction Act can be found here.
-Your local Echelon solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Echelon solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives